Ramadan Mubarak from Zawaj.com!

 In Wael’s Own Words:

-I am a young 45 and simultaneously old as a mountain, or so it feels at times.
+I am a young 40-something and simultaneously old as a mountain, or so it feels at times.
 Trying to change the world & better myself every day.
 My joys are my daughter Salma, poetry, martial arts, & my faith of Islam.
 Oh, and banana splits!

 I’ve lived in five different nations and visited many more.
 I speak three languages, two of them poorly I admit.
 I guess I’ve had about 30 jobs in my lifetime, but I seem to have found my calling with web design and writing.
 I care about human rights, disaster relief, environmental issues, hunger and poverty, Palestine / Chechnya / East Turkestan and others.
 I believe in taking personal responsibility for our lives and problems.
 I’ve seen some of the worst that people have to offer, but I still believe in the goodness of the human heart.
 I am strong in many ways, unstoppable even… but I’m afraid of heights.
 I climbed La India Dormida twice and berated myself for it each time, especially the second time!